Skip to main content

 The Laporte Corridor Project#

 The Laporte Corridor Project will add safe pedestrian and bicycle facilities to Laporte Ave from Sunset St. to Fishback Ave. (excluding the replacement done during the Laporte Bridge Project).
-This project will also include improvements to the intersection at Taft Hill and Laporte, improved drainage along the corridor.
+The project will also include improvements to the drainage along the corridor west of Taft Hill.

 The City has accepted proposals from several design consultants and hopes to have selected one by the end of November 2022.